container-job-runner/cjr/docs/stacks.md

 **Docker Specific**

 1. *docker-chown-file-volume* (string) if this flag is set to "host-user", then job file volumes will be chowned to the id of the host user (i.e. `id -u`).
 If this value is set to a numerical value such as "20" then the job file volumes will be chowned to user 20.
 This flag should be used for all images that run with non root users.
+2. *docker-privileged* ("true" | "false") use the docker flag --privileged only for docker

 **Podman Specific**

 1. *podman-security-opt* (string) same as podman --security-opt flag
 2. *podman-userns* (string) same as podman --userns flag (e.g. setting `userns: host` preserves mapping of user ids on host and in container).
+3. *podman-privileged* ("true" | "false") use the flag --privileged only for podman
-3. *podman-chown-file-volume* (string) if this flag is set to "host-user", then job file volumes will be chowned to the id of the host user (i.e. `id -u`).
+4. *podman-chown-file-volume* (string) if this flag is set to "host-user", then job file volumes will be chowned to the id of the host user (i.e. `id -u`).
 If this value is set to a numerical value such as "20" then the job file volumes will be chowned to user 20.
 This flag should be used for all images that run with non root users.
 Note: for rootless podman ids are relative to the default userns mapping.
-4. *podman-chown-binds* (string) **EXPERIMENTAL** setting that currently only applies to stacks running remotely.
+5. *podman-chown-binds* (string) **EXPERIMENTAL** setting that currently only applies to stacks running remotely.
 String should be of format "$UID:$GUI" where $UID and $GUI are number representing the user id and group id of the container user.
 If this flag is set, then podman unshare command will be run on any bound directories before a job is started.

 **General**